WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/dualboot.md

 - [Switch To Android package](https://github.com/Daniel224455/WoA-on-OnePlus6-Series/releases/download/Dualboot/enchilada-sta.zip)

 ## Dualboot guide
 This guide assumes you are rooted, if you aren't, please follow [this guide](root.md) first.

 ### Setup - Android
 - Download and install the WOA Helper app, then open it and grant it root access.
 - Download the UEFI image for your panel and place it inside the folder named `UEFI` in your internal storage.
-If this folder does not exist, create it.
 - Press the `Mount Windows` button to mount Windows to your internal storage at `/sdcard/Windows`
 - Create a folder called `sta` in Windows and unpack the two files in the `Switch to Android package` file here (the files should go to `/sdcard/Windows/sta`
 > [!Note]